brob/netlify-youtube-ingest-test/README.md

 ### `getYoutubeByUrl`

+This endpoint is mostly intended to be used with an IFTTT Applet.
+IFTTT has a Trigger action that is for new YouTube video on a channel.
+When there's a new video, it can then fire a webhook to this endpoint and provide the URL for the video.
+The endpoint then gets the video ID from the video and indexes the video content and id.

 |parameter|type|what it does|
 |-------|----|------|
 |`videoUrl` | `string` | The URL to the youtube video (this is the way to get it in IFTTT).
 This will be used to get the ID of the video|